-If you are retired from a State agency or a county board of education (or an eligible employee of a local agency) and you chose to use your accrued leave to extend your employer-paid insurance coverage, your accrued leave pays the premium for your Medicare Advantage Plan.
+If you are retired from a State agency, a county board of education (or an eligible employee of a local agency) and you chose to use your accrued leave to extend your employer-paid insurance coverage, your accrued leave pays the premium for your health coverage.
 If the policyholder dies, the accrued leave benefit terminates, even if the surviving dependent continues coverage.